neura-sx/graphene-book/test/BSIP14.md

 # Rationale
 By allowing the AM price to be determined locally be the registrar, effective transfer fee can be easily slashed by 80% by selling AM at a very low price or giving it away for free to all newly registered accounts.

-To align the network's interests with the registrar's interests, we propose to make the network's income proportional to the registrar's income from AM sales (the network gets a 20% cut).
+To align the network's interests with the registrar's interests, we propose to make the network's income proportional to the registrar's income from AM sales.

 # Specifications
+* The committee sets two values:
+(a) Maximum Income (MI) - it's the maximum income the network *wants* to recieve from each AM sold ,
+(b) Network's Share (NS) - it's the network's share in the registrar's income from AM sales (e.g. 50%).
+The registrar is obliged to share with the network NS of its income but not more than MI.
+In other words, the network gets the smaller value of these two: [MI] and [NS * AM price].

 * The price of AM is determined by the registrar who has originally registered a given account.
+When registering a new account, the registrar sets the price of AM in terms of percentage of MI.

-* 20% of registrar's income from AM sale is allocated to the network.
-The remaining 80% goes to the registrar and the referrer (the split between them is defined by the registrar), as we have it now.
+* The split between the registrar and the referrer is defined by the registrar, as we have it now.

-* There is a minimum price limit for AM determined by the committee.
-To achieve the economic effect described in this proposal, this limit will have to be set to zero or almost zero by the committee.
-There will no upper price limit for AM.

 * There is no vesting on cash-backs related to AM sales.

+Let's consider two examples to illustrute how it works:
+### Exmaple I
+* MI = $4.00
+* NS = 50%
+* AM price = 300%
+* referrer share = 60%

+AM price for the customer is $12.00 [= 300% * $4.00].
+* the network gets $4.00 [= min($4.00, 50% * $12.00)]
+* the business gets $8.00: the registrar gets $3.20 and the referrer gets $4.80

+### Exmaple II
+* MI = $4.00
+* NS = 50%
+* AM price = 20%
+* referrer share = 80%

+AM price for the customer is $0.80 [= 20% * $4.00].
+* the network gets $0.40 [= min($4.00, 50% * $0.80)]
+* the business gets $0.40: the registrar gets $0.08 and the referrer gets $0.32

 # Discussion
 This is the most crucial question: if the price of AM has no lower limit, how can we make sure the network's income is preserved?
 Will there be lost revenue for the network as a result of this proposal?